shirlenelss/thomas-cup-kafka/README.md

   - `new-game`: Inserts a new game into the PostgreSQL match_results table (with ON CONFLICT DO NOTHING).
   - `update-score`: Updates the score, winner, and matchDateTime for an existing game in the match_results table.
   - Uses PostgreSQL via Docker (see below for setup).
+  - added swagger documentation for the API endpoints.

 ## How to Run